the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/research-software-engineering/research-software-engineering-casestudy.md

 Along with [Jyoti Bhogal](https://jyoti-bhogal.github.io/about-me/)), I started by getting a structured mentorship for building RSE Asia.
 The [Open Life Science](https://openlifesci.org/) programme's Cohort-4 (OLS-4) is where we started scoping out our work and built initial social presence as well as public infrastructure like our [website](https://rse-asia.github.io/RSE_Asia/) and [Twitter account](https://twitter.com/RSE_Asia).
 We launched RSE Asia on 14th October 2021 during our participation in OLS-4.
+The launch invitation and our graduation video from OLS-4 are available on our [website](https://rse-asia.github.io/RSE_Asia/talks.html).

 ### What impact do you think is the RSE Asia Association is making in your community?